tederickson/te0701/README.md

 The current test environment utilizes SpringBootTest, JsonTest and Mockito to achieve a 93% test coverage.

-## OpenApi (Swagger)
+## OpenApi 3.0 (Swagger)
-Swagger provides the API documentation of the REST endpoints.
+Swagger/OpenApi provides the API documentation of the REST endpoints.
 Run the application and point a browser to http://localhost:8080/swagger-ui.html

 ## Actuators